superwall/Superwall-iOS/CONTRIBUTING.md

 If you add new code, please make sure it gets tested!
 When fixing bugs, try to reproduce the bug in a unit test and then fix the test.
 This makes sure we never regress that issue again.
 Before creating a pull request, run all unit tests by pressing **Cmd + U**.
 Make sure they all pass and fix any broken tests.
+We also have a GitHub Action that runs the tests on push.

 ## Issues

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ## Example app

 When editing the sample app, you can run swiftlint

 ## License

-By contributing to `IGListKit`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to `Paywall`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.